-This policy is made available to parents, staff and pupils in the following ways: via the school website, within the Parent Policies Folder in the reception area, and on request from the school office.
+This policy is made available to parents, staff and pupils in the following ways: via the school website, within the Parent Portal in the Policies Folder, and on request from the school office.

 Monitoring and Review:

 - This policy is subject to continuous monitoring, refinement and audit by the Head. - The Board of Governors undertakes a formal annual review of this policy.